Buon Appetito! The Best Italian Restaurants in Sydney CBD

 Club Fontana

-Move over When Harry Met Sally there’s a romance on the block and it all happened when the team from Don (Peppino’s) met Ron (the former Ron’s Upstairs) space.
-The Result?
-Club Fontana.
-Hard to define, the menu is best classified as Italian meets Australiana, picture kangaroo tail stepping in for ox tail in dishes.
+Club Fontana‘s menu is hard to define and best classified as Italian meets Australiana.
+Picture kangaroo tail stepping in for ox tail in dishes.
 The dining room is light-filled with a mural and a bar and gives off an effortlessly cool vibe that truly befits the suburb they call home.
-The menu is set to rotate regularly with dishes on deck for a good time not a long time.
+The menu rotates regularly with dishes on deck for a good time not a long time.
 Think house-made ricotta, seafood carpaccio roo ragu paccheri, cotoletta milanese and a traditional dessert range with cannolo, gelato, biscotti and more.

 133a Redfern Street, Redfern